 Dr Brad Irwin MBE

-Brad Irwin is an internationally recognised leader in public engagement, science communication, and strategic partnerships, with a career spanning over 25 years across the cultural, environmental, and advocacy sectors.
-As the founder of Brad Irwin Consulting, he works with global organisations, NGOs, museums, and brands to amplify their impact through strategy development, executive positioning, storytelling, and partnership building — helping to translate knowledge into meaningful action for people and the planet.
+Brad is an internationally recognised leader in public engagement, science communication, and strategic partnerships, with more than 25 years of experience across the cultural, environmental, and advocacy sectors.
+He works with organisations, NGOs, museums, and brands worldwide to turn knowledge into action — blending strategy, storytelling, and collaboration to drive impact for people and the planet.

-Previously, Brad served as Head of Global Engagement at the Natural History Museum, London, leading initiatives that connected science with diverse audiences and forging collaborations between researchers, policymakers, and the public on issues of climate change and biodiversity loss.
-He later joined Project Everyone, advancing global coalitions to accelerate progress toward the UN Sustainable Development Goals.
+As Head of Global Engagement at the Natural History Museum, London, Brad led initiatives that connected science with millions, forging partnerships between researchers, policymakers, and communities on climate and biodiversity.
+He went on to join Project Everyone, helping build global coalitions to accelerate progress on the UN Sustainable Development Goals.